dartoos-dev/well_formed/README.md

 important to avoid erroneous (buggy) behavior, such as when a field does not reset when its parent `Form` widget is reset.

-In addition to supporting most of the `TextFormField` properties, additional properties have been introduced to facilitate the creation of "Smarter" form fields with stunning capabilities such as:
+Besides supporting most of the `TextFormField` properties, additional properties have been introduced to facilitate the creation of "Smarter" form fields with stunning capabilities such as: